ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 Block explorer URL: https://viewblock.io/arweave/block/144339
 ```

-### Load your keyfile
+### Load your key file

-The easiest way to use deploy is to load your keyfile first, then you can simply run deploy commands without having to pass your key each time.
+The easiest way to use deploy is to load your key file first, then run deploy commands without having to pass your key each time.

 ```text
 arweave key-save path/to/arweave-key.json